EmoFake: An Initial Dataset for Emotion Fake Audio Detection: Introduction

+Currently, the framework commonly used on EVC task are: VAW-GAN \cite{Zhou2020,9413391}, Sequence-to-Sequence (Seq2Seq) \cite{zhou21b_interspeech}, CycleGAN \cite{zhou20_odyssey,FU2022110,gao19b_interspeech} and StarGAN \cite{9054579}.
+In personalized voice generation, such as singing voice conversion, and intelligent conversational systems like artificial intelligence voice assistants, EVC plays an indispensable role.
+However, if people misuse this technology to attack the security system or interfere with the forensic process in a case, it can pose the immeasurable impact on people's lives and social stability.
+In a legal context, imagine a crucial piece of evidence is a recorded confession.
+Using EVC technology, someone could manipulate the recording by altering the suspect's emotional tone.
+This could lead to a misinterpretation of the confession, casting doubt on the reliability of the evidence and influencing the case outcome.
+Therefore, enhancing the ability to discriminate emotion fake audio is urgently needed.

 There has been a lot of very interesting work on the fake audio detection.
 Comprehensive datasets have been developed to improve the performance of the fake audio detection model.
-The dataset of Automatic Speaker Verification Spoofing and Countermeasures Challenge (ASVspoof) 2019 \cite{todisco19_interspeech} consists of text to speech (TTS), VC, and replay attacks.
-The dataset of ASVspoof 2021 \cite{yamagishi21_asvspoof} adds deep fake audio.
+Based on SAS \cite{7178810}, the first Automatic Speaker Verification Spoofing and Countermeasures Challenge (ASVspoof) \cite{wu15e_interspeech} have been organized in 2015.
+The dataset of ASVspoof 2017 \cite{kinnunen17_interspeech} promoted the development of replay attack countermeasures.
+The dataset of ASVspoof 2019 \cite{todisco19_interspeech} consists of text to speech (TTS), VC, and replay attacks.
+Compared to previous datasets, the dataset of ASVspoof 2021 \cite{yamagishi21_asvspoof} focus upon deepfake speech in addition.
 Datasets of the first Audio Deep synthesis Detection (ADD 2022) \cite{9746939} and the second Audio Deep fake Detection (ADD 2023) \cite{yi2023add} add partially fake audio \cite{yi21_interspeech} to further accelerate and foster research on detecting deepfake audio.
-Yi et al. \cite{yi2022scenefake} developed a dataset which consists of the scene fake audio.
+Yi et al. \cite{YI2024110468} developed a dataset which consists of the scene fake audio.
+Yi et al. \cite{yi2023audio} highlight the key differences across various types of deepfake audio, then outline and analyse competitions, datasets, features, classifications.
+Zang et al. \cite{10448184} proposed the singing voice deepfake detection task and presented a database named SingFake.
+M{\"u}ller et al. proposed the MLAAD \cite{muller2024mlaad} dataset, created using 54 TTS models in 23 different languages.
 These datasets have been developed to further the development of research on fake audio detection.
 Fake audio in previous dataset is mainly generated by changing timbre, linguistic content, channel noise of the original utterance or acoustic scene.
-However, none of previous datasets consider the emotion fake audio.
+However, none of previous datasets consider a scenario where the emotional state of speech is altered.